NathanielAddo/YTCloneLandingPage/README.md

 ## Description

 The landing page includes various elements such as the navigation bar, search bar, featured videos, trending videos, sidebar, and footer.
-It is built using HTML, and Tailwind CSS.
+It is built using HTML, JavaScript, and Tailwind CSS.

 ## Preview